 Salary is no longer the sole driver for employees in their roles and recognition is high on the agenda.
-An IBM study showed that the intention to leave a role was twice as high amongst those who did not receive workplace recognition.
+Studies have shown that the intention to leave a role was twice as high amongst those who did not receive workplace recognition.

 In this guide you will find out:

 - Employee Recognition Examples

 - Employee Recognition Tools